The Man Who Finds A Wife, Finds A Treasure

 Paul tells us, “Now concerning the things of which you wrote to me: It is good for a man not to touch a woman.
 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
 But I say this as a concession, not as a commandment.
 For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.
 But I say to the unmarried and to the widows: It is good for them if they remain even as I am; but if they cannot exercise self-control, let them marry.
 For it is better to marry than to burn with passion.”

-Whilst the word tells us love does not seek its own (1 CORINTHIANS 13:5), we all have needs, and therefore, one must not withhold intimacy except for the purpose of fasting and prayer when both agree to protect one another from temptation.
+Whilst the word tells us love does not seek its own (1 CORINTHIANS 13:5), we all have needs, and therefore, one must not withhold intimacy except for the purpose of fasting and prayer when both agree, but must then come together in intimacy immediately the fast is broken to protect one another from temptation.
+Withholding intimacy could be throwing your spouse under the bus if it results him or her falling to lust.

-If you don’t, the devil knows someone who will!
+If you don’t satisfy your spouse, the devil knows someone who will!

 Husbands, “He who finds a wife finds a good thing, And obtains favor from the Lord.”

 Husbands, she is your God given helper, Cherish her!
-Treat her with respect, for she is a gift from God.
+Treat her with love and respect, and do not be demanding, but rather, be patient and kind and understanding, for she is a gift from God.

 Just as the church, the bride of Christ, is subject to the Lord, so the wife is subject to her husband, and just as Christ loved the Church with all provision, even taking responsibility for her on a cross, so the husband must love his wife with all provision and take responsibility for her, even to the point of death.